top of page

 It Takes a Village

-With the help of private citizens, volunteers and local animal control agencies we receive an average of 600 injured, ill and orphaned wild birds annually.
+With the help of private citizens, volunteers and local animal control agencies we receive nearly 1,000 injured, ill and orphaned wild birds annually.
 Click here to see some recent rescue stories.

 Rehabilitation